Fortinet (NASDAQ:FTNT) Releases FY 2021 Earnings Guidance

+Fortinet (NASDAQ:FTNT) last posted its quarterly earnings results on Thursday, July 29th.
+The software maker reported $0.95 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.88 by $0.07.
+Fortinet had a net margin of 17.69% and a return on equity of 49.90%.
+During the same quarter last year, the company earned $0.82 EPS.
+As a group, equities analysts predict that Fortinet will post 2.84 EPS for the current year.

-In other news, CFO Keith Jensen sold 1,550 shares of the firm’s stock in a transaction dated Tuesday, May 18th.
-The stock was sold at an average price of $206.02, for a total transaction of $319,331.00.
-Following the sale, the chief financial officer now owns 2,042 shares of the company’s stock, valued at $420,692.84.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Kelly Ducourty sold 869 shares of Fortinet stock in a transaction that occurred on Thursday, June 3rd.
+In related news, Director Kelly Ducourty sold 869 shares of the firm’s stock in a transaction that occurred on Thursday, June 3rd.
 The shares were sold at an average price of $216.00, for a total value of $187,704.00.
-Following the completion of the sale, the director now directly owns 896 shares in the company, valued at approximately $193,536.
+Following the completion of the transaction, the director now owns 896 shares in the company, valued at approximately $193,536.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, VP Michael Xie sold 2,088 shares of the stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $281.20, for a total transaction of $587,145.60.
+Following the sale, the vice president now directly owns 1,095 shares of the company’s stock, valued at approximately $307,914.
 The disclosure for this sale can be found here.
-Insiders sold 50,409 shares of company stock worth $10,774,244 in the last three months.
-Insiders own 17.20% of the company’s stock.
+Insiders sold 52,497 shares of company stock valued at $11,361,389 in the last three months.
+Company insiders own 17.20% of the company’s stock.

 Fortinet Company Profile